The Sea

 tracing endless lacings on the beach,

-can bring refreshment to the soul.
+can bring refreshment with the tide.

 And so renewed I can return